davekinkead/STAT1201/README.md

 - You ought not increase the likelihood of acquiring lung cancer (and a range of other diseases)

-Science might be able to
+Science might be very capable of telling us exactly how smoking increases cancer rates, but as a descriptive process, it can't offer any help as to why we shouldn't smoke without explicitly or implicitly importing value claims.

 ## Ethics in Science